Canon EOS R Review

 A UHS-II V60 (Video Speed Class 60) SD card is required for ALL-I recording at 4K, while a UHS-I U3 card is sufficient for IPB or lower resolutions.
 The maximum sustained video recording time is limited to 29:59, after which point video recording will stop and must be restarted manually.

 When it comes to wireless functionality, the EOS R provides the standard array of modern features, including both Wi-Fi and Bluetooth connectivity, though no NFC nor built-in GPS.
 Using a connected smartphone, you can transfer images as well as remotely control the camera using the Camera Connect app.
 Images can also be transferred wirelessly to a computer using the EOS Utility application.

-Wired connections include a USB-C SuperSpeed USB 3.1 Gen 1 port that supports in-camera battery charging, a Mini Type-C HDMI port that outputs clean 10-bit 4:2:2 4K video, a remote release jack compatible with the RS-60E3 remote switch, and of course, a flash hot shoe.
+Wired connections include a USB-C SuperSpeed USB 3.1 Gen 1 port that supports in-camera battery charging with the optional PD-E1 USB Power Adapter, a Mini Type-C HDMI port that outputs clean 10-bit 4:2:2 4K video, a remote release jack compatible with the RS-60E3 remote switch, and of course, a flash hot shoe.
 The camera also provides 3.5mm stereo microphone and headphone jacks.
 A PC sync terminal is not located on the body, but is provided on the optional battery grip.

 Images and videos are stored on SD cards in a single slot, with support for SDHC, SDXC, UHS-I and UHS-II types.